New Haiti PM says elections top priority

 The United Nations Security Council, the United States and Europe have called for free and transparent legislative and presidential elections to be held by the end of 2021.

-Henry, 71, has been part of Haiti's coronavirus response and previously held posts in the government in 2015 and 2016 as interior minister then social affairs and labour minister.
+Henry, 71, has been part of Haiti's novel coronavirus response and previously held posts in the Government in 2015 and 2016 as interior minister then social affairs and labour minister.

 He was also a member of the health minister's cabinet from June 2006 to September 2008, before becoming chief of staff, a post he held from September 2008 to October 2011.

-They have slammed the illegitimacy of the head of state's mandate and the impossibility of organizing a poll, given the general insecurity in the country.
+They have slammed the illegitimacy of the head of state's mandate and the impossibility of organising a poll, given the general insecurity in the country.

 Henry is close to the opposition, but his appointment was not welcomed by the majority of opposition parties, who continue to demand the president step down.